 The appraisal process begins when the Appraisal District places a value on your property reflecting its condition and market value as of January 1.
-The Jefferson County Appraisal District conducts a complete, countywide reappraisal once every two years.
+The Jefferson Central Appraisal District conducts a complete, countywide reappraisal once every two years.
 Reappraisals are conducted in odd-numbered years.
 In between reappraisals, however, the Appraisal District may reappraise certain properties and/or areas of the District as necessary to maintain a level of appraisals reflective of current market values.

 The Appraisal District uses mass appraisal techniques to appraise the 150,000+ parcels of property within its jurisdiction.
 In mass appraisal, the Appraisal District first collects detailed descriptions of each taxable property in the District.
 It then classifies properties according to a variety of factors, such as size, use, and construction type.
 Using data from recent property sales, the District appraises the value of typical properties in each class.
 Taking into account differences such as age or location, the District uses the typical property values to appraise all of the properties in the class.

 For individual properties, the Appraisal District may use three common methods to value property: market, income, and cost approach.